InformaticsMatters/pipelines-utils/README.md

 >   At the moment the tester only permits one test file per pipeline so all
     tests for a given pipeline need to be composed in one file.

+## Testing the pipeline utilities
+The pipeline utilities consist of a number of Python-based modules that can be tested using `setup.py`.
+To test these modules run the following from the `src/python` directory: -

+    $ python setup.py test

 ---

 [Conda]: https://conda.io/docs/